SimpleDataLabsInc/prophecy-docs/docs/metadata/Git/git-troubleshooting.md

 1. Login to the metagraph pod.
 2. If the remote repository is configured using SSL and the metagraph pod cannot reach the remote Git server, then set `SKIP_SSL_VERIFICATION` to true.
+3. If Prophecy is running on an encrypted cluster, then `ENABLE_PROPHECY_ENCRYPTION_PII` must be set to true.
-3. If the remote repository is configured via a proxy and the metagraph pod cannot reach the remote Git server, then add the proxy details to JVM options and restart.
+4. If the remote repository is configured via a proxy and the metagraph pod cannot reach the remote Git server, then add the proxy details to JVM options and restart.

 ## Reach out for assistance